marlinspike/BlobCopyBetweenStorageAccount/README.md

 These Azure Functions copy files between storage accounts using a Service Bus queue as a mediator

 ### Resources required
-1. Storage Account for Azure Functions: jpodefault
+1. Storage Account for Azure Functions: *jpodefault*
 2. Origin Blob Storage:
-	* Storage Account for origin blobs: jpovirginia
+	* Storage Account for origin blobs: *jpovirginia*
+    * Container within this storage account for incoming blobs: *inbox*
-	* Container within this storage account for outgoing blobs: outbox
+	* Container within this storage account for outgoing blobs: *outbox*
 3. Destination Blob Storage
+	* Storage account for destination blobs: *jpoarizona*
+    * Container within this storage account for incoming blobs: *inbox*
+	* Container within this storage account for outgoing blobs: *outbox*
+4. Destination Blob Storage
-	* Storage account for destination blobs: deststorage
+	* Storage account for destination blobs: *jpoiowa*
-	* Container within this storage account for incoming blobs: inbox
+    * Container within this storage account for incoming blobs: *inbox*
+	* Container within this storage account for outgoing blobs: *outbox*
-4. Service Bus Namespace: jposervicebus
+5. Service Bus Namespace: *jposervicebus*
-	* Topic: all_files
+	* Topic: *all_files*
-	* Subscription within this topic: mysub
+	* Subscription within this topic: *mysub*

 ### Payload
 The payload for the message is a JSON file that provides the following controls: